SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Introduction

 Instead of using sink methods, we probabilistically form stars following a given mass function.
 In \citet[][hereafter Paper I]{2020arXiv200512906H}, we demonstrated that our star formation scheme can reproduce observed stellar mass function.
-There are some works that adopt similar methods.
-In \citet{2019ApJ...887...62W}, they assigned stellar masses initially drawn from a given mass function to sink particles and form stars every time when the sink mass exceeds the assigned stellar mass.
+There are some previous works that adopted similar methods.
+In \citet{2019ApJ...887...62W}, stellar masses initially drawn from a given mass function are assigned to sink particles and form stars every time when the sink mass exceeds the assigned stellar mass. \citet{2013MNRAS.435.1701C} assumed a probabilistic star formation similar to ours.
 For a simulation of dwarf galaxies, \citet{2020ApJ...891....2L} also adopted a probabilistic star-formation scheme.
-With these star formation schemes, we can realize stellar distribution with a realistic stellar mass function without resolving gas particles down to $10^{-5} M_{\odot}$.
+With these star formation schemes, stellar distribution with a realistic stellar mass function can be realized without resolving gas particles down to $10^{-5} M_{\odot}$.

 If we can resolve individual stars, we are able to follow the dynamical evolution of star clusters with a mass spectrum.
 With the mass spectrum, massive stars immediately sink to the cluster center and form hard binaries.
 Such binaries kick out their surrounding stars and form runaway stars \citep{2011Sci...334.1380F,2012ApJ...746...15B}.
 Recent simulations suggest that resolving individual stars make the photoionization time-scale longer compared with a cluster particle \citep{2020MNRAS.tmp.2473D}.
 In addition, runaway stars may play an important role in the heating out of molecular clouds \citep{2020MNRAS.494.3328A}.
-If massive stars are ejected from the center or merge via few-body interactions, the heating process can change dramatically.
+If massive stars are ejected from the center or merge via few-body interactions, the heating process can dramatically change.
 This may trigger the formation of multiple stellar populations in the Orion Nebula Cluster \citep{Kroupa2018,Wang2019} and in globular clusters \citep{Wang2020a}.
 Thus, integration of individual orbits of stars using an accurate integrator without gravitational softening is important to understand the formation process of star clusters.